andy-maier/easy-server/docs/usage.rst

     $ pip install easy-server

-.. _`Server definition files`:
+.. _`Server files`:

-Server definition files
+Server files
 -----------------------

-A *server definition file* contains the openly accessible portion of the server definitions and optionally references a :ref:`vault file <vault files>` that specifies the secret portion of the server definitions.
+A *server file* contains the openly accessible portion of the servers and optionally references a :ref:`vault file <vault files>` that specifies the secret portion of the servers.

-The server definition file must be in YAML format and defines servers, server groups and a default server or group.
+The server file must be in YAML format and defines servers, server groups and a default server or group.
 The servers and server groups are identified using user-defined nicknames and the file stores some basic information about them.

-The vault file is optional and its path name is specified with a property in the server definition file.
+The vault file is optional and its path name is specified with a property in the server file.
 Corresponding server items in these two files have the same nicknames.

-Here is an example server definition file.
+Here is an example server file.
 The format of the file has some predefined fixed data about the servers and groups, and additional user-defined data for servers and groups.

-Here is a complete working example of a server definition file that defines two servers and one server group:
+Here is a complete working example of a server file that defines two servers and one server group:

 .. code-block:: yaml